-If you need a bit more time before you submit your thesis for examination, you can apply to extend your enrolment using Wahapū or the DOC 6 form.
-No need to get your form signed; we'll accept approvals in an email trail if that's easier.
+If you need a bit more time before you submit your thesis for examination, you can apply to extend your enrolment using Wahapū (if you have been given access) or the DOC 6 form (if you are on the 2016 or 2011 Statute).

-If you need some extra time because of delays caused by Covid-19, you can apply for one of the following funds:
+If you have experienced delays in your progress caused by Covid-19, you may be eligible to apply for one of the following funds: